-Under the terms of the Alexion agreement, the Company was responsible for research and pre-clinical development activities related to any drug candidates, and Alexion was responsible for all clinical development, manufacturing and commercialization activities related to any drug candidates.
-In addition, Alexion was responsible for funding 100% of the Company's research and development costs incurred under the research plan, including pass-through costs and a negotiated yearly rate per full-time equivalent for its employees' time and their associated overhead expenses.
-The Company received a \$15.0 million non-refundable upfront payment in March 2015 upon execution of the Alexion agreement and was eligible to receive over \$250.0 million in payments upon the successful achievement of pre-specified pre-clinical, regulatory and commercial milestones as follows: (i) up to \$6.0 million in pre-clinical milestone payments for the first licensed product, (ii) up to \$83.0 million in development milestone payments for the first and second licensed products, respectively, and (iii) up to \$51.0 million in commercial milestone payments for each of the first and second licensed products.
-Prior to receipt by the Company of the notice of termination, the Company had received an aggregate amount of \$3.8 million in pre-clinical milestone payments.
-The Company will not be entitled to receive payment for additional milestones, if any, achieved after the receipt of the notice of termination of the collaboration.
+Pursuant to the Alexion agreement, the Company was responsible for research and pre-clinical development activities related to any drug candidates, and Alexion was responsible for all clinical development, manufacturing and commercialization activities related to any drug candidates.
+In addition, Alexion was responsible for funding 100% of the Company's research and development costs incurred under the research plan, including pass-through costs and a negotiated yearly rate per full-time equivalent for the Company's employees' time and their associated overhead expenses.
+As a result of the termination of the Alexion agreement, the Company will not be entitled to receive payment from Alexion for any research and development expenses incurred after the effective date of termination.

+Prior to termination, the Company had received an aggregate amount of \$18.8 million in upfront and milestone payments.
+The Company received a \$15.0 million non-refundable upfront payment in March 2015 upon execution of the Alexion agreement and was eligible to receive over \$250.0 million in payments upon the successful achievement of pre-specified pre-clinical, clinical, regulatory and commercial milestones as follows: (i) up to \$6.0 million in pre-clinical milestone payments for the first licensed product, (ii) up to \$83.0 million and \$61.5 million in development milestone payments for the first and second licensed products, respectively, and (iii) up to \$51.0 million in commercial milestone payments for the first and second licensed products.
+Prior to termination, the Company had received an aggregate amount of \$3.8 million in pre-clinical milestone payments.
+As a result of the termination of the Alexion agreement, the Company will not be entitled to receive payment from Alexion for any additional milestones.
 Prior to termination, Alexion was required to pay the Company tiered royalties, ranging from mid-single to low-double digit percentages, on a country-by-country and licensed-product-by-licensed product basis, on worldwide net product sales of licensed products.
 Prior to termination, the royalty term for each licensed product in each country was the period commencing with first commercial sale of such licensed product in such country and ending on the later of (i) the expiration of the last-to-expire valid claim of specified patents covering such licensed product, (ii) the expiration of the applicable regulatory exclusivity period, and (iii) 10 or 15 years from specified commercial sales.
 There are no refund provisions in the Alexion agreement.